Divyanth2468/Go-Job-Scheduler/README.md

 - **RDS**: Stores persistent job and job_run data
 - **Lambda**: Allows serverless job execution via ARN

-Make sure the EC2 instance has IAM role access or AWS credentials are saved in **EC2** instance to invoke Lambda.
+Make sure the EC2 instance has an IAM role attached or AWS credentials configured to allow Lambda invocation.

+---

+## 📬 Real-World Example

+I'm using the **Go Job Scheduler** to automatically trigger a personal AWS Lambda function every morning.
+This Lambda function generates a **random fantasy story** and sends it to my email inbox (`uppuluridivyanth@gmail.com`).
+The job runs daily at **8:30 AM IST**, and a second schedule runs it again at **1:05 PM IST** as a backup.

+This showcases how you can use this scheduler to combine serverless execution with creative automation workflows.

 ---